General Americana Catalog

 Pictures of Cataloged Items

 Scans or digital photos are available of many items in this catalog.
 To view them, click the "VIEW SCAN" button in the listing.
 You can return to the catalog by using your browser's "BACK" command.
-All illustrations are of the exact item being offered for sale and depict a full page or a detail close-up of a page of the issue.
+Illustrations are of the exact item being offered for sale and depict a full page or a detail close-up of a page of the issue.
 All papers are complete and undamaged as noted.
+Photos of newspapers described as "Atmosphere Issues" are of typical issues in stock and are provided to give an idea of the papers' general appearance.
 I hope to be able to provide pictures of all the items, as time allows and as I become more proficient with the scanner and digital camera.
 Please note that the camera flash tends to exaggerate the color brown, so foxing and/or spotting, where present, is not as dramatic as the photos would seem it to be.

 Glossary of Terms Page | Collector Information Page | Want List Page | Home Page